Central Illinois' On-Line Broadcast Museum

 "The Hop" was WCIA's answer to "American Bandstand."
 Even though many local TV stations would try to duplicate the style of the teenage dance shows, even WICS and WTVP had their versions, the WCIA version still holds a special place in the memories of many WCIA viewers.

-I get more inquiries about "The Hop" than any other locally produced TV show.
-To answer your questions: No I have no access to any recordings of the "The Hop" and neither does WCIA.
-This show was produced live and ALMOST no recordings exist, the exceptions are below.
+I get more inquiries about "The Hop" than any locally produced TV show.
+To answer your questions: No, I have no access to any recordings of "The Hop," and neither does WCIA.
+This show was produced live, and ALMOST no recordings exist.
+The exceptions are below.

 1959, The Hop with John Coleman, contributed by WCIA